Integrate Security Audit with Azure Pipelines

 steps

-where you want to add the build task, and then find and click on the task called 42Crunch API Security Audit. - Click Variables > New variable, and create the variable
+where you want to add the build task, and then find and click on the task called 42Crunch API Security Audit. - Select the service connection you created for connecting to 42Crunch Platform.

 75